nikitavoloboev/data/sharing/sharing.md

 I like to share photos and stories from my life there.
 I also curate a [small page of beautiful pictures](https://instagram.com/prettiways) and various [Unsplash collections](https://unsplash.com/@nikitavoloboev/collections).

 ## Music on [Spotify](https://open.spotify.com/user/nikitavoloboev) and [Soundcloud](https://soundcloud.com/nikitavoloboev)
-I am currently not writing any music of my own but I am learning.
-I do however share many of the songs I like in [form of playlists](../music/music-playlists.md).
+I share many of the songs I like in [form of playlists](../music/music-playlists.md).
 I also share music I am [listening to now](https://www.last.fm/user/playfullyExist) and [artists I love](../music/music-artists.md).

 ## Videos on [YouTube](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw)
 I mostly make videos about macOS automation.
 [Here](my-youtube.md) are all the videos I have made.
 I also share [many YouTube playlists](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw/playlists?view_as=subscriber) I made.